pstringe/Research-Development-and-Applications/Fundamental Metaphysics/Process Calculus/Process Calculus.md

 tags: #metaphysics
 ---

-The process calculus is a tool for representing the evolution of a [representative abstraction](Def-TC-0.0-representative_abstraction).
+The process calculus is a tool for representing the evolution of a self-representing [representative abstraction](Def-TC-0.0-representative_abstraction).

 In time, we refer to this as a process.
-The process abstraction is used to demonstrate the [temporal solution to representative paradox](Temporal Solution to Representative Paradox (Observer's Paradox), an observer's paradox.
+The process abstraction is used to demonstrate a [temporal solution to representative paradox](Temporal Solution to Representative Paradox (Observer's Paradox), an observer's paradox.

+Simple examples can be found in: [[Reductive Examples]]

 [[Equality Operators]]
 ![[Def-TC-0.1.2-abstraction]]
 ![[Def-PC-0.1.3-compound_abstraction]]![[Prop-PC-0.1.4]]![[Def-PC-0.0-Process]]
-*Demonstrate the expression of abstractions in a simple process using RTN*
+*Demonstrate the expression of abstractions in a simple process using [[Representative Number Theory]]*
 ```
 # We use (proc x) to denote a theorem of process calculus
 # (:= a b) : a may be expressed as b